sandredd/cs404.1-1/student-setup.md

 Having said that, I offer you the following suggestions:

 - [IntelliJ IDEA](https://www.jetbrains.com/idea/download)
+  - **NOTE**: use the latest version that starts with `2019`.
+Avoid version numbers starting with `2020`.
+The Bazel plugin doesn't work with some of the latter versions of IntelliJ.
   - **NOTE**: the Bazel plugin for IntelliJ IDEA is known not to work very well with Windows and Java projects
   - Once installed, open IntelliJ IDEA and open the preferences pane